 Mason Cummings

-Since taking office, the Trump administration has announced plans to strip protections from beloved national monuments, despite strong local and national support for these places that preserve America’s story for future generations.
+According to recent reporting by The Washington Post, the administration plans to strip protections from beloved national monuments, despite strong local and national support for these places that preserve America’s story for future generations.
+Places people come to explore, learn and connect.
+Places that are Our Common Ground.

-Stripping these monuments disregards years of collaboration by local communities and Tribal Nations to safeguard lands of deep cultural and ecological significance.
-These sites sustain Native traditions and ongoing cultural practices, support local economies, provide vital wildlife habitat, and ensure everyone can enjoy the freedoms of the outdoors.
+Stripping these monuments would disregard years of collaboration by local communities and Tribal Nations to safeguard lands of deep cultural and ecological significance.
+These sites sustain Indigenous traditions and ongoing cultural practices, support local economies, provide vital wildlife habitat, and ensure everyone can enjoy the freedoms of the outdoors.

 National monuments at risk include Chuckwalla and Sáttítla Highlands in California; Browns Canyon in Colorado; Avi Kwa Ame in Nevada; Organ Mountains-Desert Peaks in New Mexico; Bears Ears and Grand Staircase-Escalante in Utah; and Baaj Nwaavjo I’tah Kukveni-Ancestral Footprints of the Grand Canyon and Ironwood Forest in Arizona.